tdwg/tcs2/docs/feature-report/README.md

 the `skosxl:Label`.
-The taxonomy or publication the Taxon Concepts are in can be compared to the `skos:ConceptScheme` and therefore the `accordingTo` property to the `skos:inScheme` property. `taxonName`, `synonym` and `vernacularName` can be seen as `skosxl:prefLabel`, `skosxl:hiddenLabel` and `skosxl:altLabel`, respectively.
+The taxonomy or publication the Taxon Concepts are in can be compared to the `skos:ConceptScheme` and therefore the `accordingTo` property to the `skos:inScheme` property. `taxonName`, `synonym` and `vernacularName` can be seen as `skosxl:prefLabel`, `skosxl:hiddenLabel` and `skosxl:altLabel` respectively.
 Relationships between names are `skosxl:labelRelation` properties and relationships between taxa `skos:semanticRelation` properties, with the hierarchical relationships being `skos:broader` and `skos:narrower` and the horizontal ones `skos:mappingRelation`s.
 In SKOS, `skos:broader` and `skos:narrower` are used between Concepts in the same Concept Scheme, while the `skos:mappingRelation` properties are used to map Concepts from different Concept Schemes.
-Likewise, in TCS, hierarchical relationship terms are used within the same taxonomy, while the horizontal relationship terms are mostly used to align Taxon Concepts between different taxonomies or different versions of a taxonomy.
+Likewise, in TCS, hierarchical relationship terms are only used within the same taxonomy, while the horizontal relationship terms can also be used to align Taxon Concepts between different taxonomies or different versions of a taxonomy.